Vicente Madrigal: Political career

 Madrigal won 1941 Senate Election under the banner of Nacionalista Party of Incumbent President Manuel L. Quezon.
 His wife had died a few months before his victory, in 1941.

 He forbade his daughters from returning to Manila, fearing the Japanese.
-They remained in Washington, DC and New York, continuing their studies or furthering their careers in Diplomatic Service.
+They remained in Washington, D.C. and New York, continuing their studies or furthering their careers in Diplomatic Service.

-The Philippine Congress opened its session on June 9, 1945 but Madrigal was not able to serve due to charges of Collaboration.
+The Philippine Congress opened its session on June 9, 1945, but Madrigal was not able to serve due to charges of Collaboration.
 He had been part of the Japanese-sponsored government of Jose P. Laurel together with senators Claro M. Recto, Eulogio Rodriguez, Emiliano Tria Tirona, Quintin Paredes, Prospero Sebastian, Antonio de las Alas and Jose Yulo who was appointed Chief Justice during the war.

 When Manuel Roxas was elected president on 1946, Madrigal, together with other collaborators, was pardoned.
 He was re-elected in 1947 under the banner of Liberal Party.
 He ran again in 1953 but was unsuccessful.

 He later sponsored his second oldest daughter Pacita Madrigal, who won handily during Ramon Magsaysay's presidency.